wangytangy/Conway-Game-of-Life/README.md

   this.stage.update();
 }
 ```
 To get around this, I attached a `click` eventListener on the entire canvas and extrapolated the mouse's X and Y positions.
 I then subtracted the offset of the canvas's X and Y position relative to the window and divided the difference of each offset position by the width of each cell, yielding the X and Y position of the dead cell if it had existed at that spot.
-After calculating it's X and Y position relative to the canvas, I could then access that particular cell in the `squares` object, toggle it's living status, and re-render the grid to reflect the changes.
+After calculating it's X and Y position relative to the canvas, I could then access that particular cell in the `squares` object, toggle its living status, and re-render the grid to reflect the changes.

 ```javascript
 //board.js